Updated: Apr 15

 MAKING THE DOUGH

 Place the flour in a bowl.
-Make a well in the center and add 1 tablespoon olive oil and a pinch of salt.
+Make a well in the center and add a pinch of salt.
 Gently mix to combine.

 Slowly incorporate 100 ml warm water into the flour, using a fork to mix.